harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 - Most core features are implemented and functional
 - Course enrollment is fully functional with complete UI integration
 - Student learning experience is significantly improved with enrollment management
+- **Ebook enhancements are fully integrated** - Reading progress, ratings, reviews, download, and bookmarks are all live in the UI (`BookDetail.jsx`)
+- **Blog enhancements are fully integrated** - Advanced search, categories, reactions, and sharing are all live in the UI (`BlogDetails.jsx`, `BlogSearchBar.jsx`, `BlogCategoryFilter.jsx`)
 - Payment processing is completely missing and needs immediate attention
 - Frontend services are generally well-connected to available backend endpoints
 - Some features use localStorage fallbacks (e.g., teacher courses) which should be migrated to full backend integration